mattmakai/fullstackpython.com/content/posts/200328-explore-covid-pandas.markdown

 pip install pandas
 ```

-We're now ready to get the COVID-19 data and start analyzing it with
+We are now ready to get the COVID-19 data and start analyzing it with
 pandas.